jameshuang12/jameshuang12/README.md

-# 👋 Hi there!
-Welcome to my Github account.
+# 👋 Hi Traveler!
+Welcome to my Github Account.

 My name is James Huang.
-I am currently a junior at Vanderbilt University, pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.
+I am currently a senior at Vanderbilt University, pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.

 ### Languages I know: